demian2435/motus/README.md

 # Motus

 Motus is a lightweight, code‑first event/rules engine for Python you can run entirely on‑prem.
 It ingests events, evaluates declarative YAML rules with AND/OR and numeric comparisons, and dispatches actions through pluggable adapters.
 The focus is on a small footprint, developer‑friendly workflows (rules as code, versionable, testable), and straightforward extensibility in Python—no heavy UI or SaaS dependencies.
-It’s designed for teams who want an auditable, self‑hosted decision layer that hot‑reloads rule files and stays easy to observe, extend, and ship in minimal containers.
+It’s designed for teams who want an auditable, self‑hosted decision layer that hot-reloads rule files and stays easy to observe, extend, and ship in minimal containers.

 ---